titola/neuropa/README.md

 ### Infrasounds

-The following sonogram shows the dance below 20 Hz that interferes with the neural oscillations (May 16 2019 night):
+The following sonogram shows the dance below 20 Hz (May 16 2019 night):

 ![](media/infrasound-20190516.jpg)